apple/swift-nio/docs/public-async-nio-apis.md

         position: ChannelPipeline.Position = .last,
         inboundStreamInitializer: @escaping NIOChannelInitializerWithOutput<Output>
     ) -> EventLoopFuture<NIOHTTP2Handler.AsyncStreamMultiplexer<Output>>

-    /// Configures a channel to perform an HTTP/2 secure upgrade with typed negotiation results.
-    ///
-    /// HTTP/2 secure upgrade uses the Application Layer Protocol Negotiation TLS extension to
-    /// negotiate the inner protocol as part of the TLS handshake.
-For this reason, until the TLS
-    /// handshake is complete, the ultimate configuration of the channel pipeline cannot be known.
-    ///
-    /// This function configures the channel with a pair of callbacks that will handle the result
-    /// of the negotiation.
-It explicitly **does not** configure a TLS handler to actually attempt
-    /// to negotiate ALPN.
-The supported ALPN protocols are provided in
-    /// `NIOHTTP2SupportedALPNProtocols`: please ensure that the TLS handler you are using for your
-    /// pipeline is appropriately configured to perform this protocol negotiation.
-    ///
-    /// If negotiation results in an unexpected protocol, the pipeline will close the connection
-    /// and no callback will fire.
-    ///
-    /// This configuration is acceptable for use on both client and server channel pipelines.
-    ///
-    /// - Parameters:
-    ///   - http1ConnectionInitializer: A callback that will be invoked if HTTP/1.1 has been explicitly
-    ///         negotiated, or if no protocol was negotiated.
-Must return a future that completes when the
-    ///         channel has been fully mutated.
-    ///   - http2ConnectionInitializer: A callback that will be invoked if HTTP/2 has been negotiated, and that
-    ///         should configure the channel for HTTP/2 use.
-Must return a future that completes when the
-    ///         channel has been fully mutated.
-    /// - Returns: An `EventLoopFuture` of an `EventLoopFuture` containing the `NIOProtocolNegotiationResult` that completes when the channel
-    ///     is ready to negotiate.
-    internal func configureHTTP2AsyncSecureUpgrade<HTTP1Output: Sendable, HTTP2Output: Sendable>(
-        http1ConnectionInitializer: @escaping NIOChannelInitializerWithOutput<HTTP1Output>,
-        http2ConnectionInitializer: @escaping NIOChannelInitializerWithOutput<HTTP2Output>
-    ) -> EventLoopFuture<EventLoopFuture<NIOProtocolNegotiationResult<NIONegotiatedHTTPVersion<HTTP1Output, HTTP2Output>>>>

     /// Configures a `ChannelPipeline` to speak either HTTP/1.1 or HTTP/2 according to what can be negotiated with the client.
     ///